 Hamid Hassanzadeh: How do you describe parametric design?

-I think the next movement in architecture won’t be a new software or digital technique, it will be a revolution in construction.
-We are at the beginning of the robotic era in construction that finally has the capability of liberating the worker from strenuous trades on the jobsite.
-I think Corbusier would be very interested in robotics if he was around today.
-Robotics are also allowing us to achieve higher precision levels and control over both the part and the whole, allowing architect’s to look beyond the rigid, utilitarian forms of architecture, but create something uplifting and what Corbusier calls “Plastic”.
+I think Corbusier would be very interested in robotics if he were around today.
+Robotics also allows us to achieve higher precision levels and control over both the part and the whole, allowing architects to look beyond the rigid, utilitarian forms of architecture, but create something uplifting and what Corbusier calls “Plastic.”
 I think the revolution of today will start with the societal dialogue of man and machine.
-“Parametric design” will become as ubiquitous as “Digital design”.
+“Parametric design” will become as ubiquitous as “Digital design.”

-Joseph Sarafian: I think it’s a great community for innovation.
-Keep it going.
+Joseph Sarafian: I think it’s a fantastic community for innovation.
+Please keep it going.

 Hamid Hassanzadeh: What is your advice for architecture students and young professionals?